pimarco/rename/README.md

 rename.py -x jpg myimage family+imgdate
 ```

-Use the -c option if some file renaming result in collision (with same file name)
+Use the -c option if some file renaming result in collision (with same file name).
+This will add a number at the end of the file name and this number will be increase each time that a file name get in collision.

 ```
 rename.py -c1 myimage family+imgdate